brandur/org/fragments/cineplex-odeon.md

 it's due to increased competitive pressure from other American companies which haven't yet experienced anywhere near the same level of consolidation that we've seen in the Canadian market.
-Like with banks and telcos, theatres are yet another example of a practical monopoly in Canada.
+Like with banks and telcos, theatres are yet another example of an industry in Canada that's a monopoly in everything but name.

 For the little difference it'll make, in the future I'll personally try to abstain from going to movies at non-independent venues in Canada.